Pagure/pagure/doc/usage/project_acls.rst

   you will have to select the user or group (depending on whether you clicked Add User or Add Group) and the access you want the user/group to have.

-* If you want to update a user or a group's access, the procedure remains same as adding a user/group.
-Go to settings page of the project, click on *Add User* or *Add Group*, select the new access level you want the user/group to give and submit.
+* If you want to update a user or a group's access, go to settings page of the project.
+  There is a section which lists users associated with the project with the buttons to edit their access and a different button to remove them from the project.
+If you click the edit button, you will be taken to a different page where you can change the access and then click on Update button.

 Points to be noted
 ==================